mohammad09010/CMPN202-Operating-Systems-Journal/week5.md

 `./monitor-server.sh`
 <img width="664" height="200" alt="image" src="https://github.com/user-attachments/assets/051b21bf-a1de-4a82-b54d-6b38c2bdea72" />

+## 4. Learning Reflection
+This week presented significant challenges regarding network isolation and cross-platform administration.

+**1. Managing Isolated Networks:**
+I encountered a critical error when attempting to install Fail2Ban: `Failed to enable unit: Unit file fail2ban.service does not exist`.
+This occurred because the Host-Only network, while secure, prevented the server from reaching package repositories.
+This highlighted a key trade-off in secure infrastructure design: strict isolation complicates maintenance.
+I resolved this by temporarily attaching a NAT interface to perform updates, learning that maintenance windows require dynamic network reconfiguration.

+**2. The Value of Automated Auditing:**
+Developing the `security-baseline.sh` script shifted my perspective from "manual configuration" to "automated verification."
+In a professional environment with dozens of servers, manually checking `ufw status` is unscalable.
+By scripting these checks, I established a repeatable audit process that eliminates human error and ensures the security baseline remains consistent over time.

+**3. Cross-Platform Administration:**
+A major hurdle was the "Headless Administration" constraint.
+My workstation runs Windows, which cannot natively execute the Bash-based `monitor-server.sh` script.
+To overcome this, I adapted the logic into a PowerShell script (`monitor-server.ps1`).
+This experience demonstrated the importance of adaptability in system administration—while the server is Linux, the tools used to manage it must often interface with different client operating systems.

 ---
 [< Previous: Week 4](week4.md) | [Return to Home](index.md) | [Next: Week 6 >](week6.md)